-The sound of the sabouna, or the Greek bagpipe.
+The sound of the tsabouna, or the Greek bagpipe.

-The strains of this instrument would have been very familiar to Theodore and Mabel as they journeyed from island to island.
-At the time of their travels, the sabouna was still one of the most popular folk instruments for the islanders.
+The strains of music from this instrument would have been very familiar to Theodore and Mabel as they journeyed from island to island.
+At the time of their travels, the tsabouna (sometimes sambouna and various spellings) was still one of the most popular folk instruments for the islanders.
 Its prominence probably linked to some degree with the goats and sheep the islanders were raising.

 Every part of the animal was used.
 The milk was used to produce the delicious mizithra cheese enjoyed by the Bents, while the meat formed the key element of many local dishes that we still enjoy today – even the entrails were used for the ubiquitous dish, kokoretsi, and the Easter soup, magiritsa.
 The wool and hide, of course, found many uses.

 Maybe somebody, hundreds, or even thousands, of years ago, scratched their head searching for other uses for the goat’s inedible skin.
-With a gurgling, a squealing and a wailing, the sabouna was born.
+With a gurgling, a squealing and a wailing, the tsabouna was born.

 Theodore was never too adoring of the melancholy sound of the instrument. ‘that wretched Grecian substitute for the bagpipe’ he wrote on Anafi, and in Karpathos he describes it as ‘a species of bagpipe, being a goatskin with the hairs left on, which palpitates like a living body when filled with air.
 These instruments are romantic enough when played by shepherds on the hillside or in the village square as an accompaniment to the dance, but they are intolerable in the tiny cottages where women tread their flannel.’